felipegutierrez/flink/README.md

         -window [>=0 seconds] \
         -latencyTrackingInterval [0]
 ```
-## Pre-aggregate TopN use case
+## Pre-aggregate TopN & Average use cases

-When using the `topN` data producer you may want to test the `TopNPreAggregate` application.
+When using the `sensorData` data producer you may want to test the `TopNPreAggregate` and the `AveragePreAggregate` application.
+When you use the parameter `-qtdSensors 50` it means that you are generating data for 50 different sensors.
+Likewise, the parameter `-qtdMetrics 200` generates the metrics for each sensor 200 times.
+Thus, using the configuration `-qtdSensors 50 -qtdMetrics 200` your producer will generate 50x200 = 10.000 records every 10000 milliseconds (10 seconds).
+Then you can change the frequency of the producer in run-time using the command `mosquitto_pub -h 127.0.0.1 -p 1883 -t topic-frequency-data-source -m "miliseconds"`.
 ```
-java -classpath ...MqttDataProducer -input topN -output mqtt
+java -classpath ...MqttDataProducer -input sensorData -qtdSensors 50 -qtdMetrics 200 -output mqtt

-./bin/flink run ...TopNPreAggregate.jar \
+./bin/flink run ...[TopNPreAggregate.jar|AveragePreAggregate.jar] \
-        -pre-aggregate-window 1000 \
+        -pre-aggregate-window 100 \
         -strategy LOCAL \
         -input [mqtt] \
         -sourceHost [127.0.0.1] -sourcePort [1883] \